Conor Travers

-Conor Travers is a former contestant from the British television game show Countdown.
+Conor Travers is a British former contestant from the British television game show Countdown.
 In May 2006 he became a series champion at the age of 14 years, and remains the show's youngest ever champion.
 He later qualified for the 12th Championship of Champions tournament, making the semi-final in the process.
 He also won the Countdown 30th Birthday Championship in March 2013, where in the final he scored a then-record equalling 146 points.

 Travers studied for his GCSEs at Cardinal Newman Catholic School, Luton and he did his A-levels at Luton Sixth Form College.
 He went on to study mathematics at St John’s College, University of Cambridge.
 His hobbies include cricket, chess, and computers.